samliebl/personal-website/README.md

 1. For content in `poems`, `work` directories:
 &copy; Sam Liebl 2024.
 All rights reserved.
 This content may not be used or reproduced without permission.

+---

+> Make your choice, adventurous Stranger,
+Strike the bell and bide the danger,
+Or wonder, till it drives you mad,
+What would have followed if you had.

+Thanks for visiting•••SL